Colorado state troopers pulled over 2,540 drivers in a year for hogging the fast lane and supercar drivers can rejoice

 At the center of it is a simple idea: the left lane isn’t a place to sit, it’s a place to pass.

-But habits haven’t quite caught up with the law.
+But habits haven’t quite caught up with that.

-Many drivers still treat the left lane as the default option, especially on open highways where traffic feels light.
+Many drivers still treat the left lane as the default, especially on open highways where traffic feels light.

-By focusing on lane discipline, authorities are trying to smooth that out.
+By focusing on lane discipline, authorities are trying to smooth that out and reduce the tension before it turns into something more dangerous.

-And if that approach spreads, the fast lane might finally start behaving like a passing lane again.
+If more states follow that lead, the fast lane might finally start behaving like a passing lane again.

 Which, for a lot of drivers, is exactly the point.